 That is how they dressed in the old albums we have.
-Layers of protection.
+They used layers of protection.
 They were doing what they could to protect themselves from sunburn.

 The old pictures may be what comes to mind for many of us when the subject of sun blocking clothing.
-We should become aware that they help prevent and protect you from skin cancer.
+We should become aware that the clothing they wore did help prevent and protect them from skin cancer.

-Now you realize that the world really has changed.
-Global warming is something we will have to deal with.
+Now we realize that Global warming is something we will have to deal with.
 The thinner stratosphere allows us to sunburn so much quicker.

 We can no longer be indifferent.
 This body we have to live with can only survive a limited number of sunburns.
 Then it can no longer replace sunburned skin with healthy skin.

 Sun Blocking Clothing

 Yes, you can do this.
-You will be making the first of many adjustments that are instore for all of us on this journey of learning about the prevention of skin cancer.
+You will be making the first of many adjustments that are in store for all of us on this journey of learning about the prevention of skin cancer.

-A long-sleeved shirt with a wide brimmed hat will go a long ways toward protecting you.
+A long-sleeved shirt with a wide-brimmed hat will go a long way toward protecting you.
 Sunscreen, of course, is important.
 Always wear sunglasses.
-Give yourself and your family the benefit of a better knowledge of sun protection for their skin.
+Give yourself and your family the benefit of better information about sun protection for their skin.

-When you allow your self to be aware and start learning about skin cancer you will see the signs for yourself everywhere.
+When you allow yourself to be aware and start learning about skin cancer you will see the signs for yourself everywhere.
 Don’t take too long to protect yourself.

 Sami’s Take On Learning About Skin Cancer